Vivioli87/memory-game/README.md

 ### Future Implemenatation

+- A top scores/scorers feature as per initial Wireframe.
+Attempted but left out of this implementation due to knowledge and time constraints.
+However the idea was to have:
+    - a form on game completion that appears if the score/elapsed time was better than the scores already on the leaderboards.
+        - The form would capture the name of the user and on submit would put the user's name and time in the appropriate position on the leaderboard.
+    - code to check for each level the new time elapsed against already stored times on the leaderboard (real or placeholder).

 - A 3rd page as per initial Wireframe as a space to give more information about Succulents, including:
     - More specified information of the different succulent varieties, especially those used in the game.
     - General care tips and advice for novice plant owners.